-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111

 This course introduces world history from the early modern era to the present.
 Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 This is a Universal General Education Transfer Component (UGETC) course.